ScilifelabDataCentre/Data-Tracker/sources/development.quick_environment.md.txt

 ### Local yarn or npm

-Make sure you have `npm` or `yarn' installed locally and run the corresponding command in the `frontend` folder:
+Make sure you have `npm` or `yarn` installed locally and run the corresponding command in the `frontend` folder:

 ```
 npm install